Saturday, October 16, 2021

 "Another timeless band.
 The Stones are one of my favorite bands.
 I have so many from this era it's really hard to pick an exact favorite.
 Keep on Rocking."

-"I think it's what makes the stones stand out from all the other bands th are diverse its incredible."
+"I think it's what makes the Stones stand out from all the other bands.
+They are diverse; its incredible."

 "The Greatest Rock and Roll Band.
 They listened to the Delta Blues and Urban Blues and took the narrative one step further."